phbasler/BSMPT/README.md

 ---

+## How to include BSMPT in another program

+You can call the `Setup.py` script with the `--create` option.
+This will generate a local conan package of BSMPT which then can be used in your program.
+If your code is already a conan project you can add BSMPT just as a requirement.
+If you have a pure CMake project you can use the [conan-provider](https://github.com/conan-io/cmake-conan/) to include it.

+---

 ## How to add a new model:

 To add a new model, you have to modify/create five files (for further details, also consult the manual):